Why I Bough an iPhone Vs. Any Google Device

 Usually, I wouldn’t view being in second place as something to brag about, but let me develop the thought.

 The first point to this is that IBM is not a Software Company.
 Although we have a good Software business, we are about solving customer problems with a myriad of solutions.
+Unfortunately, upwards of 80% is legacy solutions that only works on an IBM mainframe.
+That is the big lie not told.
 I’m not looking to debate semantics here, we are a technology company, leader in Innovation, IT player, call it what you want here.
 I will say that customers have driven our business since Watson built it.

 Next point, there was a long time that IBM was the largest SW company, but that was when we had proprietary solutions such as SNA and based a lot of revenue on maintenance.
 What is interesting here is that the current leader is following the same path towards license based, proprietary offering.
 I’ve been on record that Microsoft is going down a similar path as IBM in earlier years and the market/customers will ultimately rule or change the rules (name your open std or platform here).
 They will then have to re-invent themselves as IBM has done a number of times.
 Further, Software as a Service and the related SOA capability will likely take us away from the packaged application tradition….speculation here on my part.